pi-apps/pi-blazor/Readme.md

 ## INSTALATION

 Clone project, add to your solution.
-This setup is for server side Blazor, but for WASM blazor (client side) would need with minimal changes only.
+This setup is for server side Blazor, but for WASM blazor (client side) would be good as well.

-Add lines to appsettings.json
+Add lines to your Blazor project appsettings.json

     "PiNetwork": {
         "ApiKey": "YourApiKey",